3mcd/javelin/docs/src/chapter_3.md

 game.addResource(Context2D, context)
 ```

-> Resources can provide Any_ value to systems.
+> Resources can provide _any value_ to systems.
 This includes third party library objects, singleton entities, and any other game state that doesn't clearly fit into entities and components.

 Image data is not automatically cleared from canvas elements, so we should write a system that erases the canvas so we don't draw our box on top of old pixels.
 We'll get the draw context using the `useResource` effect (which simply calls `world.getResource`), and call its `clearRect()` method: